Ministry-of-Product/seattleparentadvocates/crimemap.markdown

 title: Crime Map
 permalink: /crimemap/
 ---
 ### Please call 911 if you are experiencing an emergency or would like to report a crime.
+This Crime Map does not go to law enforcement and we do not report incidents to any agency.

 The following are self reported robberies that have happened with students in our community.
+These have not been verified or investigated individually by Seattle Parent Advocates.
 Click on each marker for details.

 <iframe src="/crime_map.html" style="width:100%; height:600px;">